kwur/new-kwur-site/_posts/2009-07-14-stack-sessions-gentleman-auction-house.md

   </p>

   <p>
     BONUS ::: Check out <a href="http://www.megaupload.com/?d=OJ530V58">this incredibly amazing picture</a> from the in-studio (taken by Stephen Tomko).
-Sorry for all of the megaupload links (I know it blows) &#8211; we&#8217;ll be switching over to WordPress soon and they&#8217;ll be gone forever!
+Sorry for all of the megaupload links (I know it blows) – we’ll be switching over to WordPress soon and they’ll be gone forever!
 But seriously, snatch that photo, it rules.
   </p>
 </div>